pancakeswap/pancake-v4-core/README.md

 # Pancake v4 Core

 1. `0.8.24` in `foundry.toml` as we need `tload/tstore` support
-2. `..prettierrc` explictly set `singleQuote: false` to overwrite any local dev's settings
+2. `.prettierrc` explictly set `singleQuote: false` to overwrite any local dev's settings

 ## Running test